multiplex/multiplex.js/README.md

 #### Generator functions
 Generators are functions which can be exited and later re-entered.
 Their context (variable bindings) will be saved across re-entrances.
 Generators are part of ES6 iteration protocols.

 The `function*` declaration defines a generator function, which returns a *Generator* object.
-A generator object is both, *iterator* and *iterable* and is a simple, efficient way to create an *Enumerable*:
+A generator object is both, *iterator* and *iterable* and is a simple, efficient way to create an *Iterable*:

-The following example demonstrates the use of *generator function* in to create an *Enumerable*:
+The following example demonstrates the use of *generator function* in to create an *Iterable*:

 ````javascript
 var gen = function* () {